YAMJ/yamj-v3/yamj3-jetty/config/skins/readme.txt

 "folder.jpg" should be a image of the skin to provide the user with a visual representation of the skin

+Remember to add a simple "index.html" file to the folder to point to the first page of your skin.

 "version.xml" is an XML format file containing the details about the skin.
 This file should be of the format: